-- 6. Same word functions as preposition and other parts of speech
+- 6. Same word used as preposition and other parts of speech

 - 8. Positions of preposition in the sentence